jourzero/waptrun/README.md

 ### Phase 6

-Generate an HTML and CSVreport and review it.
+Generate an HTML or CSV report and review it.
 Tweak your findings and regenerate the report.
 Submit your report and call a review meeting after the team has had a chance to review or even comment on the report.
 * HTML Export: ![HTML Report](screenshots/p6a.png)
 * CSV Export: ![CSV Report](screenshots/p6b.png)